Lawrytime/SARS-CoV-2_ML/README.md

 ## Data Preparation
 Feature engineering and addressing missing values were conducted based on EDA insights.
+Data was split into training, validation, and test sets.

 ##